 The Difference Between Lithium Battery Brands In Parallel

-Invicta goes to two better than Enerdrive, allowing up to 4 batteries in parallel.
-All Invicta lithium batteries can be configured into a parallel configuration, providing you meet the manufacturer’s conditions.
+Invicta also allows up to 4 batteries in parallel.
+All Invicta lithium batteries can be configured into a parallel configuration, providing you meet the manufacturer's conditions.
 For example, Invicta advises that all batteries in the parallel configuration must have been fully charged individually by matched chargers.

 Always check the manufacturer's conditions before you connect your batteries in parallel.